 Dr Noerine Kaleeba

-Patron and founder, TASO Uganda and Vice Chair, Uganda National Health Research Organisation
+Patron and founder of TASO Uganda; Vice Chair Uganda National Health Research Organisation.
+Governance Committee member.

 Amanda Rowlatt CBE

 Senior Civil Servant.
 Governance Committee member and Audit and Risk Committee member.